Kevindt12/UE4SetupDownloader/README.md

 please contribute if you want.

-You need UE4 Source code to run this
+You need UE4 Source code to run this.

+i dont know what to upload ot git and what not to upload to git so i am uploading every thing.

+and sorry for my english.